Recipe for traditional Austrian Baked Semolina Porridge (Grieß-Schmarrn) with pear compote.

 - 1 pinch ground cinnamon

-Baked Semolina Porridge
+Make Semolina Porridge

 - Preheat oven to 180 ° C.

-- Sprinkle with icing sugar before serving.
+- Sprinkle with powdered sugar before serving.

 Pear Compote